ctauchen/rhdemo/_posts/2020-12-16-tools-demo-openshift-container-platform.md

 * find and fork the repo in GitHub.
 * clone my fork into a local repo.
 * check out the target branch, `enterprise-4.6`.
-* add vitally important information, written in Asciidoc, about [spore drive tech](https://memory-beta.fandom.com/wiki/Spore_drive).
+* add vitally important information, written in AsciiDoc, about [spore drive tech](https://memory-beta.fandom.com/wiki/Spore_drive).
 * stage, commit, and push changes to origin.